-In 1945, a discovery was made in Northern Egypt - a large clay vase filled with ancient manuscripts.
-They are known as the Gnostic gospels, otherwise known as the lost books of the Bible.
-When Christianity was first coming together as an official and standardized religion, the Romans decided to leave some books of the Bible that were in circulation out of the standard version.
-Around 52 of those books were found in the clay vase in Egypt.
+In 1945, a large clay vase filled with ancient manuscripts was discovered in Northern Egypt.
+These manuscripts are now known as the Gnostic gospels, or alternatively as the lost books of the Bible.
+When Christianity was first becoming an official and standardized religion, the Romans omitted some books from the standard version of the Bible that were already in circulation.
+Around 52 of those books were found in the clay vase.

-So what is in the Gnostic gospels?
-The reason most of them were not included was because they, in some cases, include direct contradictions to the other books of the Bible.
-The Gnostic Christians had a different view of Christianity as we know it today, and it was often much more colorful.
-It was also a little more intense in ways that the Romans didn't appreciate very much.
+The reason most of these books were not included in the official biblical text was because they, in some cases, directly contradicted other books of the Bible.
+The Gnostic Christians viewed their religion differently than most modern-day Christians do, and their perspective was often much more colorful – and more intense – in ways that the Romans didn't appreciate.

-The stories in the Gnostic gospels tend to be pretty wild compared to what most Christians grew up reading.
-Some of the books, like the Gospel of Philip, contain alarming subtitles such as "God is a Man-Eater," and "The World Eats Bodies."
-There are stories about Jesus's youth that paint him as slightly demonic, and the not-so-subtle suggestion that Mary was not actually a virgin.
+Some of these Gnostic books, such as the Gospel of Philip, contain alarming subtitles such as "God is a Man-Eater," and "The World Eats Bodies."
+There are stories about Jesus's youth that paint him as slightly demonic, and that not-so-subtly suggest that Mary was not actually a virgin.

-Most churches today will vehemently deny that these books have any merit whatsoever.
-But the thing to remember is that these books were written before the standardization of the Bible, and for the people who wrote and read them they were God's word and the truth.
+Most churches today will vehemently deny that these books contain any merit.
+For the people who originally wrote and read them, however, they were God's word and the truth.

-In the Summer of 2017, two scholars working in the archives at Oxford pieced together a groundbreaking piece of papyrus – the oldest-known copy of "The First Apocalypse of James," an apocryphal story that is not part of the official version of the Bible.
-The remnants that the scholars were able to reconstitute were part of a 19th-century find at an Egyptian trash dump, and they were likely penned in the 5th or 6th century.
-They're written in ancient Greek.
+In the Summer of 2017, two scholars working in the Oxford archives pieced together a groundbreaking piece of papyrus – the oldest-known copy of "The First Apocalypse of James," an apocryphal story not included in the official Christian Bible.
+The remnants of ancient Greek text the scholars could reconstitute were part of a 19th-century find at an Egyptian trash dump, and they were likely penned in the 5th or 6th century.

-The Gnostic Gospels were omitted from the Bible because of the way they portray Jesus, and "The First Apocalypse of James" is no exception.
+The Gnostic Gospels were omitted from the Bible because of their controversial portrayal of Jesus, and "The First Apocalypse of James" is no exception.
 In the story, Jesus describes the world as the prison of an angry God – to his brother.
 According to one of the scholars who pieced the papyrus together, Jesus also "reveals that the world is guarded by demonic figures called archons, who are blocking the path between the material world and the afterlife."

-One of the texts is called Thunder, Perfect Mind- a weirdly beautiful and mysterious name.
-It contains one of the many poems written in the Gnostic Gospels, one written in the voice of a woman:
+One of the Gnostic Gospel texts is called Thunder, Perfect Mind and contains one of the many poems in these non-canonical gospels, and one of the many penned in the voice of a woman:

 "For I am the first and the last.
 I am the honored one and the scorned one.